 The gunfire broke the glass of the building's doors and injured principal Eric Espinosa, police said.

 "YES Prep is a community that hurts together and heals together," YES Prep representatives said in a statement earlier this month.
-"Thank you for the support you've shown the staff and students at Southwest."
+"Thank you for the support you've shown the staff and students at Southwest.
+To update you, we are planning to reopen that campus next Monday, Oct.
+11 to provide families more time together before students return.
+While the campus remains closed, we are reinforcing security at Southwest and across all of our campuses, meeting with southwest families and continuing to provide Southwest students free meals."

 Kelsey has been charged with aggravated assault against a public servant and deadly conduct in connection with the incident.